fomightez/pymol-binder/README.md

 - [PyMOL tutorial from Nicholas Fitzkee's Structural Biology Bootcamp 2019](http://folding.chemistry.msstate.edu/files/bootcamp/2019/session-08_pymol-tutorial.pdf), plus see the entire [set of materials for session 8 that features molecular visualization with PyMOL](http://fitzkee.chemistry.msstate.edu/node/250).

 - [A tutorial for PyMOL](http://www.pitt.edu/~epolinko/IntroPyMOL.pdf) - uses the standard graphical user interface.
 And so you might use that to see how some things are done and try performing the steps via scripts here.
+Or, work through it in the standard graphical user interface in sessions launched from [here](https://github.com/fomightez/Jupyter-desktop_with_pymol).

 - A 2021 [tutorial for PyMOL](https://www.dropbox.com/s/8rz2j5n90wl850g/Tutorial%20For%20PyMol-General.pdf?dl=0) by Dafydd Jones.
 Same tutorial in Word form is [here](https://www.dropbox.com/scl/fi/4k8r0qc016nynkirs1psb/Tutorial-For-PyMol-General.docx?dl=0&rlkey=azy9xchollctasxfrbk220fnt).
 See [here for source](https://twitter.com/drdafyddj/status/1364651115426549766).
+Work through it in the standard graphical user interface in sessions launched from [here](https://github.com/fomightez/Jupyter-desktop_with_pymol).

 - [A 2009 PyMOL Quick reference guide](https://www.feinberg.northwestern.edu/sites/csgid/docs/pymol_quick_reference.pdf) that includes 'Creating Low Resolution Surfaces of Large Systems', which looks related to the [Huge surfaces](https://pymolwiki.org/index.php/Huge_surfaces) page at the PyMOL wikie, yet presents different choices in the settings.